African American Ethnic Heritage

-Where in pre-colonial Africa are African Americans from?
+Where in Africa are African Americans from?

 The vast majority of Africans in bondage were imported to North America from seven general regions of Africa.
 The list below includes the region name, estimated percentage of Africans from each region, and location description based on current day national borders:

 (green) (present day coast between Senegal and Gambia) – Senegambia includes that stretch of coast encompassing the present day nations of Senegal and Gambia.
 An estimated 61,500 or 15% of the total Africans that came to the United States.
 Captives from as far away as the upper and middle Niger valleys (present day Niger and Mali) were transported from this coast.
 Senegambia represented approximately 15% of All African captives transported to North America including: 17 to 19% of the captives sold in South Carolina/Georgia, 15% that were sold in Virginia, and possibly 65% of those sold in Louisiana.

 Jolof/Wolof Empire (1350-1889 CE)

 Empire of Great Fulo (1490-1776 CE)

 Kingdom of Saloum (1494-1969 CE)

 Kingdom of Cayor (1549-1879 CE)

 Kingdom of Baol (1555-1874 CE)